isomerpages/nlb-mobile-guide/spotlight/skillsfuture-month-2020/CCSFramework01.md

 Source: <a href="https://www.youtube.com/watch?v=d7Jnmi2BkS8" target="_blank">Before You Decide: 3 Steps To Better Decision Making</a> (2019, July 16).
 TEDxOakLawn.

 <h5>2.
 How Critical Thinking Can Change the Game by GCFLearnFree.org</h5>
-<p>Richard Douglas Fosbury revolutionised high jumping, and set a new global standard in the 1968 Olympics by making use of critical thinking.
-While his solution was out of the norm at that time and thus was often ridiculed, his Fodsbury Flip method is now the default technique for almost all high jumpers today.</p>
+<p>Richard Douglas Fosbury revolutionised high jumping – and set a new global standard in the 1968 Olympics – by making use of critical thinking.
+While his solution was out of the norm at that time and often ridiculed, his Fodsbury Flip method is now the default technique for almost all high jumpers today.</p>
 <div class="bp-youtube"><iframe width="560" height="315" src="https://www.youtube.com/embed/5VX7sojco3s" frameborder="0" allow="accelerometer; autoplay; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe></div>
 Source: <a href="https://www.youtube.com/watch?v=5VX7sojco3s" target="_blank">How Critical Thinking Can Change the Game </a> (2019, July 24).
 GCFLearnFree.org.